UE4SS-RE/RE-UE4SS/docs/installation-guide.md

 - UE4SS-settings.ini
 - UE4SS.log
 - UE4SS.dll
+- ...and some other auxiliary, optional files that are not required for UE4SS to function.

-- dwmapi.dll (Can have a name of any DLL that is loaded by the game engine or by its dependencies)
+While `dwmapi.dll` (can have a name of any DLL that is loaded by the game engine or by its dependencies) is in the `game executable directory`.

 Now all you need to do is start your game and point your injector of choice to `<root directory>/UE4SS.dll`.